RedisLabs/redislabs-docs/content/rs/installing-upgrading/upgrading.md

 - At the end of the upgrade process - `Do you want to disable upgrade mode now [Y/N]?`
 {{% /note %}}

-During the node upgrade process, the services running RS are restarted.
+The node upgrade process restarts the services running RS, which causes a short interruption to connections to the proxy, node and databases.
-This will result in a very short interruption to the proxy and node itself and the databases running on it.
-This can be dramatically reduced by using multiple active proxies for your database.
-The client will lose the connection to the proxy on the node being upgraded, but then automatically reconnect to another active proxy you have configured for the database.

 {{% warning %}}In order to ensure cluster and databases' availability, it is important to upgrade the nodes one by one, and **not attempt to upgrade